Where’s My 2025 New Jersey State Tax Refund?

 New Jersey works hard to prevent identity theft and fraudulent use of taxpayer information.
 These anti-fraud protections cause a small delay in receiving your tax refund.
 Processing returns and issuing correct refunds is the goal of the New Jersey Department of Taxation.

-Your tax refund may be delayed if you entered incorrect direct deposit information.
-If you received a request for documents or additional information from the Department of Taxation, respond immediately.
+Your tax refund may be delayed if you enter incorrect direct deposit information.
+If you received a request for documents or additional information from the Department of Taxation, make sure to respond immediately.
 Your income tax return and refund won’t be processed without responding to the Department’s request.

 Live in New Jersey but work in New York?